 The school reserves the right to refuse credit to a student who has been absent more than five (5) days for any course in one semester.
-A student who is absent more than five (5) days in any semester must be accompanied by at least one parent before he will be readmitted to class.
+A student who is absent more than five (5) days in any semester must be accompanied by at least one parent upon his return before he will be readmitted to class.